 Vice President: 2019-present

 Bobbie was born in Potter County, SD, and lived all his life in SD.
 His first interest in flying was a big tree behind his folks house.
 He had to give up that type of flying because his folks thought he would fall out of the tree and kill himself.
-In 1969 he went to work for Nauman Flying Service and got his license in 1972.
+In 1969 he went to work for Nauman Flying Service and got his private pilot certificate in 1972.
 He learned to fly in a Super Cub.
 He took his instrument time in a 150 Cessna.
 He's also flown a 172 Cessna, a 182 Cessna, an Aeronca, a Piper Pawnee, and a 250 Piper Comanche.
 His biggest accomplishment was starting SDPA in 1993 with about 23 members, with the help of several other people.
 Our membership at the present time is 396 as of December 3, 2018.
 Bobbie was SDPA President 1993-1996 and 2003-2006, District 1 Director 2007-2018.

 Mary Carol Potts

 Treasurer: 1993 - present